Skip to main content

 D-Settlement

-VIKTOR's D-Settlement integration requires a specific D-Settlement worker which can be downloaded here.
+VIKTOR's D-Settlement integration requires a specific D-Settlement worker which can be installed using these instructions.

 A D-Settlement binding has been developed by VIKTOR to simplify the process of creating a D-Settlement model, running an analysis (worker required) and parsing the results.
 The process consists of the following steps: